mnlmrc/SensoriMotorPrediction/README.md

 ### ROI definition

-Surface-based definition of cortical ROIs is implemented in the `rois` module using the `Rois` class from [imaging_pipelines](https://github.com/mnlmrc/imaging_pipelines), which uses the `atlas_map` module from [Functional_Fusion](https://github.com/DiedrichsenLab/Functional_Fusion):
+Surface-based definition of cortical ROIs is implemented in the `rois.py` module using the `Rois` class from [imaging_pipelines](https://github.com/mnlmrc/imaging_pipelines), which uses the `atlas_map` module from [Functional_Fusion](https://github.com/DiedrichsenLab/Functional_Fusion):

 - Save ROI and hemisphere masks to NIFTI files: